-Is Marijuana Legal in Ohio?
+Is Cannabis Legal in Ohio?

 Despite being one of the first US states to decriminalize weed in the 70's, Ohio still hasn’t legalized recreational cannabis.